-Sir Ian is of course one of the greatest cricket all-rounders of all-time who fired 14 Test centuries while also claiming 383 wickets in his 102 Test career.
+Sir Ian is of course one of the greatest cricket all-rounders of all-time, firing 14 Test centuries while also claiming 383 wickets in his 102-Test career.
 He even played 11 times in the Football League for Scunthorpe United.

 His son Liam was also a jack of all trades, but unlike his father, he was a master of none.
-His started out in cricket and took the wicket of Mike Gatting on his County Championship debut.
-He then started playing rugby union and made the England U21 team as well as having spells with Cardiff and Newcastle.
-Then it was time for his third career — as a rugby league player - with Leeds and Wigan.
-However, a neck injury ended that career path and he is now back playing cricket although not at county level.
+He started out in cricket and took the wicket of Mike Gatting on his County Championship debut; he then started playing rugby union and made the England U21 team as well as having spells with Cardiff and Newcastle.
+Then it was time for his third career - as a rugby league player with Leeds and Wigan.
+However, a neck injury ended that career path and he is now back playing cricket, although not at county level.

 Johan and Jordi Cruyff

-Johan Cruyff is considered both one of the greatest players and managers of all time, after successful spells in both roles with both Ajax and Barcelona.
+Johan Cruyff is considered both one of the greatest players and managers of all time after successful spells in roles with both Ajax and Barcelona.
 In 1999 he was voted European Player of the Century in an election held by the International Federation of Football History & Statistics.

-His son Jordi made his debut as an 18-year-old at Barcelona and had a decent recent of 11Johan and Jordi Cryuff goals in 34 appearances while playing as an attacking midfielder.
+His son Jordi made his debut as an 18-year-old at Barcelona and had a decent record of 11Johan and Jordi Cryuff goals in 34 appearances while playing as an attacking midfielder.
 However, when his dad left the club, his career at the Camp Nou effectively ended and he moved to Manchester United.
-Cryuff was never really more than a squad player during his four year spell at United and he then returned to Spain before having spells in the Ukraine and Malta.
-It was far from the career of his father but nine Dutch caps and spells at two of the biggest club's in Europe is hardly bad going.
+Cryuff was never really more than a squad player during his four-year spell at United and he returned to Spain before having spells in the Ukraine and Malta.
+It was far from the career of his father, but nine Dutch caps and spells at two of the biggest clubs in Europe is hardly bad going.

-His son Paulo went on to become an even better player and matched his father's achievement of captaining Milan to a European Cup in 2003 — one of five European titles he won in his career.
-He played over 900 games for Milan and won 126 Italy caps.
-His number three shirt has been retired but it will be bequeathed to one of his sons if one makes the club's senior side.
+His son Paolo went on to become an even better player and matched his father's achievement of captaining Milan to a European Cup in 2003 — one of five European titles he won in his career.
+He played more than 900 games for Milan and won 126 Italy caps.
+His number three shirt has been retired - but it will be bequeathed to one of his sons if they make the club's senior side.